-Professor Brendan Crotty is currently the Chair of the GGT UDRH Board of Management.
-He is the Pro Vice-Chancellor (Health), Faculty of Health, Deakin University.
+Professor Brendan Crotty is current Chair of the GGT UDRH Board and Deakin University Faculty Dean representative.

 Dr Peter Chapman

 Dr Chapman is the Acting Chief Executive Officer, Country Health South Australia Local Health Network.
 The CHSALHN is part of SA Health and oversees the rural public health system in South Australia.
 The CHSALHN works with the Country Health SA Local Health Network Health Advisory Council and the 39 country Health Advisory Councils to provide industry leadership and administer the rural public health system in South Australia.

 Clinical Associate Professor Tim Baker is a specialist emergency physician and Director of Deakin University's Centre for Rural Emergency Medicine.
 He works clinically at Southwest Healthcare, Portland District Health and Western District Health Service, where he also teaches and supervises undergraduate and postgraduate students.
 Tim participates in several committees at the Department of Health Victoria and Ambulance Victoria.

 Ms Glover is the Chief Executive Officer of Pangula Mannamurna Inc, Mount Gambier.
 The name ‘Pangula Mannamurna’ reflects the native Buandik language of the region.
 Pangula means ‘Medicine Man’ and Mannamurna means ‘Joining in Hands’.
 Pangula Mannamurna Inc is an Aboriginal community-controlled health service committed to improving the quality of life for Aboriginal and Torres Strait Islander people within the lower South East region of South Australia.